 - "Monitoring wells must be established to confirm this modeling prediction" (i.e., that the arsenic exceedance will be limited to 150 feet from the injection wells). - "If the leading edge of the arsenic plume extends more than 150 feet away from the injection well locations, PG&E must immediately reassess its modeling calculations and quickly identify interim actions it can take to limit the migration of the arsenic plume.
-These interim actions may include triggering activation of the contingency plan for arsenic pretreatment PG&E was directed by DTSC to include in its 60 percent groundwater remedy design." - "In the event the arsenic plume exceeding the water quality objective extends 225 feet from any of the points of injection, then PG&E shall immediately cease further injection of untreated water from the HNWR-1 well and DTSC should either (i) require pretreatment to remove arsenic prior to injection or (ii) require another source of freshwater in order to meet the water quality objective."
+These interim actions may include triggering activation of the contingency plan for arsenic pretreatment PG&E was directed by DTSC to include in its 60 percent groundwater remedy design."
+See Section 6, "Hydrology and Water Quality," Subsection 4.5.6.3, "Impact Analysis" for discussion of the arsenic pretreatment system. - "In the event the arsenic plume exceeding the water quality objective extends 225 feet from any of the points of injection, then PG&E shall immediately cease further injection of untreated water from the HNWR-1 well and DTSC should either (i) require pretreatment to remove arsenic prior to injection or (ii) require another source of freshwater in order to meet the water quality objective."
 This requirement would apply to whichever freshwater supply wells are being used.
 Pursuant to this direction, DTSC may direct PG&E to pre-treat the water to remove arsenic prior to injection if the arsenic plume extends 225 feet radially from any point of injection.
 Alternatively, DTSC may require another source of freshwater.